-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Congressional District 2

 Freshman GOP Rep. Jason Lewis surprised in 2016 by pulling off a narrow victory in this south metro district.
 He is perhaps a top-five target for national Democrats in 2018, who believe a strong challenger could best Lewis in this swing district that Republicans have held since 2001.
-In the running on the DFL side are 2016 candidate Angie Craig and schoolteacher Jeff Erdmann.
+Democrat Angie Craig, who lost to Lewis last time, earned the DFL endorsement to take him on again in 2018.

 Republican

-- Jason Lewis
+- Jason Lewis Incumbent

 Jason Lewis, a former talk radio host, is a freshman congressman making his first bid for re-election to the 2nd District seat.
 He won in 2016 by just 1.8 percentage points in this Trump-leaning district.